-The deadline for the Charles G. Koch Summer Fellow Program, run by the Institute for Humane Studies, is Sunday January 31.
-PFF, CEI and Cato are all participating, as are the Pacific Research Institute (Sonia Arrison), the Reason Foundation (Steve Titch) and the Washington Policy Center (Carl Gipson).
+The deadline for the Charles G. Koch Summer Fellow Program, run by the Institute for Humane Studies, is Monday January 31.
+TechFreedom, CEI and Cato are all participating, as are the Pacific Research Institute (Sonia Arrison), the Reason Foundation (Steve Titch) and the Washington Policy Center (Carl Gipson).
 Descriptions are available here (just select “technology” on the right).
 Also participating, for the first time, is the Space Frontier Foundation, on whose board I sit and for which I served as Chairman in 2008-2009.

-If you look through our recent posts, you’ll get a pretty good idea of the diverse array issues we all cover, and who focuses on what.
+If you look through each of our recent posts, you’ll get a pretty good idea of the diverse array issues we all cover, and who focuses on what.
 There’s certainly no shortage of interesting technology policy work to be done!

 Of course, most of our think tanks would probably be happy to have extra help around, so if you’re interested in an internship during the school year or over the summer, don’t hesitate to reach out to one of us.
 We may not necessarily be able to pay you but, hey, no one ever went into the think tank world to get rich!